 For centuries orange and yellow foods have been used in the management of diabetes.
 The known active agents involved in lowering blood glucose are nicotinic acid and trigonelline.

-Pumpkin for diabetes makes interesting reading for those concerned with both prevention and treatment.
+Pumpkin for diabetes makes interesting reading for those concerned with both prevention and treatment of this serious disease.

-"People with diabetes who take nonsteroidal anti-inflammatory drugs even on a short-term basis may have about a 50% greater risk of developing heart failure."
+"People with diabetes who take nonsteroidal anti-inflammatory drugs (NSAIDs) even on a short term basis may have about a 50% greater risk of developing heart failure."

 - European Society of Cardiology

-Interestingly there is strong evidence that dark-green leafy vegetables, and particularly the stalks are rich in the nitrates that lower blood pressure.
+Interestingly there is strong evidence that dark-green leafy vegetables, and particularly the stalks which are rich in nitrates will help lower blood pressure.

-Vegetables like spinach, kale and broccoli should daily be on the menu; it is not necessary to devein young leaves.
+Vegetables like spinach, kale and broccoli should daily be on the menu; it is not necessary to de-vein young leaves when cooking them.

-TIAs are warning shots of a future stroke often within days.
+TIAs are warning shots of a future stroke often within days if the patient is diabetic and suffers from hypertension.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.